 - Mahavir Tyagi

-He was born in the Moradabad district of Uttar Pradesh on 31 December, 1899 who later became a leading name as a Freedom Fighter, and a parliamentarian.
+Mahavir Tyagi was born in the Moradabad district of Uttar Pradesh on 31 December, 1899.
+He was a parliamentarian and later became a leading name in the list of Freedom Fighters.
 After getting his education from Meerut, Mahavir Tyagi joining the British Indian Army where he was deployed to Persia.
 But he decided against it as soon as the Jallianwala Bagh massacre took place.
 He soon became a staunch follower of Mahatma Gandhi and wanted Independence for India.
 He continued to be in the Indian National Congress for as long as he lived.

 - Purushottam Das Tandon